minheq/antd-theme-editor/README.md

 Visit `localhost:6006` to view Storybook

-Note: Stories are already created.
+**Note**: Stories are already created.
 It utilizes the script `yarn create-stories` which runs the file `scripts/createStoriesFromAntdDemos.js`

 ## Customizing theme